aisivan36/flutter-pics-api/README.md

 A new Flutter project.

-This is just a doc
+This is just a documentation

 ## Getting Started